rydmike/flex_color_picker/README.md

 picker, to open up the COPY-PASTE context menu.

-Set property `secondaryOnDesktopLongOnDevice` to `true` (defaults to false), to enable using long press in the color picker, to open up the COPY-PASTE context menu on iOS and Android touch devices.
-While using secondary mouse button on desktop platforms Windows, Mac and Linux and their web variants.
+Set property `secondaryOnDesktopLongOnDevice` to `true` (defaults to false), to enable using long press in the color picker to open up the COPY-PASTE context menu on iOS and Android touch devices.
+While using secondary mouse-button click on desktop platforms Windows, Mac and Linux, as well as on desktop-based web browsers.

 Set property `secondaryOnDesktopLongOnDeviceAndWeb` to `true` (defaults to false), to enable using long press in the color picker, to open up the COPY-PASTE context menu on Web, iOS and Android touch devices.
 While using secondary mouse button on desktop platforms Windows, Mac and Linux, but not if it is a desktop web app.

-> Due to secondary mouse button on desktop Web browsers often activating the browser's own
+> Due to secondary-button on desktop Web browsers often activating the browser's own
 > secondary-button context menu, the `secondaryOnDesktopLongOnDevice` option may not be ideal for desktop
 > web browsers.
-You may want to use `secondaryOnDesktopLongOnDeviceAndWeb` option instead to avoid right click
+You may want to use `secondaryOnDesktopLongOnDeviceAndWeb` option instead to avoid right-click
-> menu on web desktop automatically, and thus automatically prefer long press on it as well.
+> menus on web desktop automatically, and thus automatically prefer long press on it as well.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-20.png?raw=true" alt="Picker 20"/>

-If you want to style and customize the look of the popup menu, it can also be done.
+If you want to style and customize the look of the popup-menu, it can also be done.
 Please refer to the following APIs [menuThemeData](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerCopyPasteBehavior/menuThemeData.html), [menuWidth](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerCopyPasteBehavior/menuWidth.html), [menuItemHeight](https://pub.dev/documentation/flex_color_picker/latest/flex_color_picker/ColorPickerCopyPasteBehavior/menuItemHeight.html), and